 According to the Mayo Clinic, some additional risk factors for depression that may apply to healthy individuals, not just those with chronic illness, include: traumatic events, blood relatives with a history of mental illness, a history of other mental health disorders, abuse of alcohol or drugs, and certain medications.
 Talk to your doctor about your medications if you feel they may be contributing to depression symptoms.
 People who are “lesbian, gay, bisexual or transgender, or having variations in the development of genital organs that aren't clearly male or female (intersex) in an unsupportive situation” may also be at a greater risk for depression, according to the Mayo Clinic.
 If you have a chronic illness in addition to these risk factors, and are exhibiting depression symptoms, it may be a good idea to talk with your doctor.

 The good news is that depression is treatable — even if you have another chronic illness.
 The first step in getting help is talking with your physician.
 Medications, counseling approaches, or a combination of both, can be helpful in dealing with depression.

-If you are already in treatment, or haven’t yet sought treatment, there are some small ways you can help stay positive while living with depression.
+If you are already in treatment, or haven’t yet sought treatment, there are some small ways you can help stay positive and practice self-care while living with depression.
 Be sure to get some outdoor exercise, or any exercise, if your condition allows.
 Journal your thoughts, do not isolate yourself from your friends and family, and find a good support system.
 That support system might be here on HealthCentral, or through a group meeting specifically for inflammatory bowel disease.